 The BOE Decision-Making Process

 The BOE seeks expert advice and input from stakeholders prior to making decisions that will affect the Examination.
 Depending on the issue, the BOE may consult with state boards of accountancy, request recommendations from its committees, ask the AICPA Examinations Team to investigate issues, or seek the views of a broad spectrum of Examination stakeholders and the profession as a whole.

 The 2016 Practice Analysis Final Report for the Examination provides a good illustration of how the BOE involves numerous constituencies in its decisions and projects.

 The BOE Communication Outreach

 The BOE communicates with state boards of accountancy through the State Board Committee as well as NASBA (National Association of State Boards), NASBA committees whose representatives attend BOE meetings, BOE/accountancy board conference calls, and BOE-authorized mailings from the AICPA Examinations Team.
-Major announcements on CPA Examination topics are also distributed to other constituents, such as educators, state CPA societies, and professional associations.
+Major announcements on Examination topics are also distributed to other constituents, such as educators, state CPA societies, and professional associations.